HieuDevs/ai-agent/ai-docs/evaluate_agent_details.md

 # EvaluateAgent Detailed Documentation

 ## Overview
-EvaluateAgent provides constructive feedback on learner responses by evaluating grammar, vocabulary, sentence structure, and context appropriateness.
+EvaluateAgent provides constructive feedback on learner responses by evaluating **relevance first**, then grammar, vocabulary, sentence structure, and context appropriateness.
 It helps English learners understand their mistakes and improve their language skills through detailed, encouraging feedback.

 ## Purpose
 The agent helps learners by:
+- **PRIORITY:** Checking if response is relevant to AI's message/question
 - Evaluating response quality against level-appropriate standards
 - Identifying grammar, vocabulary, and structural errors
 - Providing constructive, encouraging feedback
 - Offering corrected versions of responses
 - Adapting evaluation criteria to learner's proficiency level

+## Critical Evaluation Rule
+**Relevance is the PRIMARY criterion.** If a response doesn't relate to or address the AI's message, it automatically receives "needs_improvement" status, regardless of grammar quality.
+Irrelevant responses CANNOT be rated as "excellent" or "good".

+### Relevance Acceptance (Implicit Answers)
+- Accept implicit yes/no answers that include a preference, detail, or example as relevant.
+- Do NOT require explicit tokens like "Yes/No" to consider a response relevant.
+- Elliptical but clear replies are relevant if they directly imply an answer.

+Examples:
+- AI: "Do you like music?" / User: "I like pop music." → Relevant (implicit YES).
+Evaluate quality, not relevance.
+- AI: "Do you like music?" / User: "Pop music." → Relevant if it clearly implies preference; evaluate quality.

 ## Structure